 Police and Trading Standards make regular patrols of the pilot area looking for under 18s drinking in public.
 Where such persons are found, alcohol is confiscated and parents informed.
 Where the young person is intoxicated, the guardian is called to collect the child or he/she will be taken home in a police vehicle.
 Cases are reported to Social Services where necessary.
 On patrol evenings, retailers and enforcement agencies collaborate to identify instances of young people attempting to buy alcohol so that the police and trading standards can attend and deal with them.
 A dedicated mobile phone number is normally made available to retailers on enforcement evenings.

 It is an offence to purchase alcohol on behalf of someone who is under 18, an offence known as “proxy purchase” or “agent purchase” in Scotland.
-Those who commit the offence of proxy purchase are liable to an £80 fixed penalty notice.
+Those who commit the offence of proxy purchase are liable to a £90 Penalty Notice for Disorder (PND).
 Retailers are encouraged to display notices warning against proxy purchase and are encouraged to inform police and/or Trading Standards of any instances of adults who may be buying alcohol on behalf of young people.

 Retailers and licensees are provided with support and materials to help avoid making underage sales.
 Where there is suspicion that underage sales are taking place at a particular premises, the retailer/licensee will be invited to review systems and personnel training.